hanatonikkou/xous-book/src/ch03-04-debugging-programs.md

 (gdb)
 ```

 **Important Note**: GDB thread numbers are different from Xous thread numbers!
-GDB Always starts with `1`, but Xous may have any number of threads running.
+GDB always starts with `1`, but Xous may have any number of threads running.
 GDB pays attention to the first column, and you are most likely interested in the second column.